thumtblog/thumtblog.github.io/_posts/2022-10-14-minimal-memory-anderson-mixing.md

 - Previous blogposts in this series: [1](https://thumtblog.github.io/2021/10/30/stochastic-anderson-mixing/), [2](https://thumtblog.github.io/2022/03/20/short-term-recurrence-anderson-mixing/)

 Anderson mixing (AM) (Anderson, 1965) is a classical method that can accelerate fixed-point iterations by exploring the historical information stored in $$m$$ vector pairs, where $$m$$ is called memory size.
 AM has been widely used in scientific computing and has achieved great success for solving fixed-point problems.
-Since many optimization problems can be transformed to fixed-point problems, AM can also be used in optimization.
+Since many optimization problems can be casted as fixed-point problems, AM can also be used in optimization.

-Although AM is empirically superior than gradient descent method, there are several issues of applying AM to solve large-scale and high-dimensional optimization problems in a resource-limited machine.
-First, the superiority of AM in terms of convergence rate has not been justified.
-Second, the memory cost of AM can be prohibitive.
-Third, AM is unaware of the symmetry of Hessian matrices in optimization problems and the approximate Hessian matrix of AM is generally not symmetric.
+Although AM is empirically superior than gradient descent method, there are several issues of applying AM to solve large-scale and high-dimensional optimization problems in a resource-limited machine:
+- The superiority of AM in terms of convergence rate has not been justified;
+- The memory cost of AM can be prohibitive;
+- AM is unaware of the symmetry of Hessian matrices in optimization problems, and the approximate Hessian matrix of AM is generally not symmetric.

 In our recent NeurIPS 2022 [paper](https://openreview.net/forum?id=ob8tk9Q_2tN), we address the aforementioned issues of AM by developing a variant of AM with minimal memory size (Min-AM), where only one additional modified vector pair need to be stored, namely the memory size is 1.
 Min-AM forms symmetric Hessian approximations and has definitely improved convergence over gradient descent (GD) method.
 We validate the correctness of the theory and the practical performance of Min-AM by solving several deterministic optimization and stochastic optimization problems.